 We may also contact you to ask you for further information in relation to your request to help speed up our response.

 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

 • Email address: email@example.com and use "Privacy" in the email subject line

-• Postal address: GDPR, Hartlepool United FC, Victoria Park, Clarence Road, Hartlepool, TS24 8BZ.
+• Postal address: GDPR, Hartlepool United FC, The Suit Direct Stadium, Clarence Road, Hartlepool, TS24 8BZ.

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK’s supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so would request that you contact us in the first instance.

 We are a registered data controller in the United Kingdom and our registration number is: Hartlepool United Football Club Company Z5213944.
 Please see the Information Commissioner's Office (ICO) website (www.ico.org.uk) ‘Register of Data Controllers' for further information.